pkgcraft/scallop/README.md

 # scallop

-Rust-based library and executable that wrap bash.
+Scallop is a rust-based library and executable that wrap bash.
 It enables writing bash builtins natively in rust and running them in either standard bash (with loadable builtin support enabled) or via the scallop executable.

 ## Development

+Developing scallop assumes that recent versions of cargo, rust, and meson are installed along with a standard C compiler.

 To build scallop, run the following commands: